On products of K-moduli spaces: Properties of the product map

 Since $\Product$ is a $S_2$-gerbe, it is surjective, flat, locally of finite presentation and smooth \cite[Proposition 101.28.11, Lemma 101.33.8]{stacks-project}.
 In particular, the diagonal map $\Delta_{\Product}$ is surjective, flat and of finite presentation, as all of these properties are preserved under base change.
 By the proof of Theorem \ref{main_thm} the map $\Product$ is separated, hence $\Delta_{\Product}$ is a closed immersion, which implies that it is locally of finite type, hence the diagonal map $\Delta_{\Product}$ is {\'e}tale.
-Since $\Product$ is a morphism of stacks which is locally of finite presentation, flat, and its diagonal $\Delta_{\Product}$ is {\'e}tale, the map $\Product$ is {\'e}tale by \cite[Lemma 101.36.10]{stacks-project}. \end{proof} In fact, we have also shown the following.
+Since $\Product$ is a morphism of stacks which is locally of finite presentation, flat, and its diagonal $\Delta_{\Product}$ is {\'e}tale, the map $\Product$ is {\'e}tale by \cite[Lemma 101.36.10]{stacks-project}.